Anonymoussubmissionpurpose/EDITS/README.md

 Notice: Cuda is enabled for default settings.

 ## Usage
 Default dataset for node classification is bail.
-A pre-processed dataset for bail is provided in *pre_processed*.
+Pre-processed datasets (default for bail) are provided in *pre_processed*.
 Use as
 ```
 python train.py